architect/arc.codes.next/src/docs/en/guides/get-started/upgrade-guides.md

 - You can use existing `REST` API code with `HTTP` APIs when run through `@architect/functions`
 - You can implement `@architect/functions` in your codebase to ease any future `REST` to `HTTP` upgrades

-Caveat: [per AWS](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html#http-api-develop-integrations-lambda.proxy-format), `HTTP` APIs + Lambda payload format version 2.0 does not have support in requests for `multiValueHeaders` or `multiValueQueryStringParameters`, so any code relying on those parameters should be adjusted, whether using `@architect/functions` or not.
+Caveat: [per AWS](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html#http-api-develop-integrations-lambda.proxy-format), `HTTP` APIs + Lambda payload format version 2.0 requests do not support `multiValueHeaders` or `multiValueQueryStringParameters`, so any code relying on those parameters should be adjusted, whether using `@architect/functions` or not.

 ### Additional resources